nbgallery/rpki/README.md

 ```

 ## Details
-By default rpki expects a .mypki configuration file to be located in a user's home directory at `~/.mypki`.
+By default rpki expects a .mypki configuration file to be located in the user's home directory at `~/.mypki`.
 If the configuration file is invalid or corrupt, the user will be prompted for file paths to a certificate authority bundle and a PKI file.

-To pki-enable the httr package, the following httr config settings are defined
+To pki-enable the httr package, rpki modifies the following httr config settings
 * cainfo
 * sslcert
 * sslkey